swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 change was requested by some members of the core langauge team.

-Revision 2 also incorporates a number of suggestions from the review list and corrects some typos; thanks especially ot Xiaodi Wu for thoughtful feedback.
+Revision 2 also incorporates a number of suggestions from the review list and corrects some typos; thanks especially to Xiaodi Wu for thoughtful feedback.
 Consult the changelog at the end of this document for full details.

 ## Motivation